 Harwich in Barnstable County, Massachusetts — The American Northeast (New England)

 Location.
-41° 41.15′ N, 70° 4.603′ W. Marker is in Harwich, Massachusetts, in Barnstable County.
-Marker is at the intersection of Sisson Road (Massachusetts Route 39) and Parallel Touch for map.
+41° 41.145′ N, 70° 4.602′ W. Marker is in Harwich, Massachusetts, in Barnstable County.
+Marker can be reached from the intersection of Sisson Road (Massachusetts Route 39) and Parallel Street, on the left when traveling north.
+Located on the grounds of the Brooks Academy.
+Touch for map.
 Marker is at or near this postal address: 80 Parallel Street, Harwich MA 02645, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 British 6 Pounder (here, next to this marker); Jonathan Walker (a few steps from this marker); Harwich Men (a few steps from this marker); Harwich Historical Society (within shouting distance of this marker); Albro House (approx. 0.2 miles away); Battle of the BulgeHarwich War Memorial (approx. 1.3 miles away); Harwich Supreme Sacrifice Memorial (approx. 1.3 miles away).
 Touch for a list and map of all markers in Harwich.

 Credits.
 This page was last revised on October 15, 2020.
 It was originally submitted on October 13, 2020, by Brandon D Cross of Flagler Beach, Florida.
 This page has been viewed 32 times since then.
 Photos: 1, 2. submitted on October 13, 2020, by Brandon D Cross of Flagler Beach, Florida. • Michael Herrick was the editor who published this page.